Can

 at different rates.
 Some, such as Le

-Maitre's Extra Quick Dispersing fluid can disperse as quickly
+Maitre's Quick Dispersing fluid and Antari's

-machine nozzle, making it great for effects where a large build
+making it great for effects where a large build up of fog is not

-up of fog is not wanted, other fluids make smoke that hangs in the
+wanted.
+Other fluids make smoke that hangs in the air for hours.

-to itself (or ideally use a hazer).
+attention to itself (or ideally use a hazer).

 How long